 Relationships; Sometimes confusing, sometimes emotional, sometimes logical and it takes conversation to make sense of the whole thing.
-The most pressing questions are answered here by relationship experts.
+The most pressing questions are answered here by relationship counselors and experts.

 I'm Jealous of My Ex Girlfriend's New Boyfriend!
 How to Dump Those Feelings Now